cncf/tag-contributor-strategy/website/content/about/contributing.md

 If you want to run a Docker container to preview your changes as you work:

 1. [Install Docker](https://docs.docker.com/get-docker/) and [Go].
-1. Fork the [SIG Contributor Strategy repository] into your own project, then create a local copy using `git clone`.
+1. Fork the [TAG Contributor Strategy repository] into your own project, then create a local copy using `git clone`.
 1. Run `mage preview` to preview the site.
 When the site is ready, it will open your web browser to http://localhost:1313/.
 Now that you're serving your site